 6. Evaluation (niche market benefits)

-Once the blueprint for the product is ready and the target audience is identified, the next step is to evaluate the synthesizing criteria listed above.
-Does it conform to the qualities listed and if it fails in a few of them, it is better to scrap the product and try something new?
-The evaluation should enable the businesses to make the right decisions and not be driven by pure hearsay, intuition and popular perception about a market which may not be true.
+Once the blueprint for the product is ready, and the target audience is identified, the next step is to evaluate the synthesizing criteria listed above.
+Does it conform to the qualities listed, and if it fails in a few of them, it is better to scrap the product and try something new?
+The evaluation should enable the businesses to make the right decisions and not be driven by pure hearsay, intuition and popular perception about a market that may not be true.

 7. Test marketing (niche market benefits)